-ssessment 1: LENA Snapshot
+Assessment 1: LENA Snapshot

-LENA Snapshot Criteria Each client shall be assessed using the LENA Snapshot as outlined in th LENA Home manual.
+LENA Snapshot Criteria Each client shall be assessed using the LENA Snapshot as outlined in the LENA Home manual.
 LENA's language assessment (Snapshot) is to be administered as prescribed in the LENA Home Outline of Coaching Sessions.
 It is to be administered no more than once per month.
 The recommended schedule is at Sessions #2, #5, and #8.
-There is an option to continue to offer the Snapshot to families on a each month through age 36 months.
+There is an option to continue to offer the Snapshot to families on a monthly basis, through age 36 months.

-ssessment 2: Home Language Envi ronment
+Assessment 2: Home Language Envi ronment

-Home Language Environment
+Home Language Environment Criteria

-Criteria

 Measures of the home language environments are obtained with the LENA software.
 They include standardized scores for the number of adult words spoken near the children daily (AWC), the number of conversational turns (CTs) engaged in with the children daily, and time spent reading daily.

 Success Criteria: How is success in this program defined for participants?
 Success Criteria 1 Greater gains in LENA Developmental Snapshot percentile ranks, adult we count, and conversational turns.
-Average graduation rate of 71% based of attending a minimum of 7 sessions (core sessions 1-4 and 3 remaining sessions) and submitting 6 valid LENA Day recordings.
+Average graduation rate of 71% based or attending a minimum of 7 sessions (core sessions 1-4 and 3 remaining sessions) and submitting 6 valid LENA Day recordings.
 Success Criteria 2 Greater increases in SPEAK scores.
-Success Criteria 3 Increase in parent knowledge (of high-quality parent-child interactions and language development).
+Success Criteria 3 Increase in parent knowledge (of high-quality parent-child interaction language development).

 Referral Criteria: What are this program's requirements for client referrals and connections?
-Referral Criteria 1: Referrals Group coordinators shall seek to ensure that each participating family connects with a pediatric medical home and other community service appropriate.
+Referral Criteria 1: Referrals Group coordinators shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate.
+Referral Criteria 2: Connections The goal is 100% of participants served should have at least one successful connection per program year.
+80% is the minimum requirement for compliance.